-E. All team names shall include either Battlefords Barons or Battlefords Sharks with the exception of the AAA Teams;
+E. Developmental team names and provincial A shall include either Battlefords Barons or Battlefords Sharks.
+Representative team names shall include either NorthWest Stars or NorthWest Sharks.

 BYLAW ONE – REGISTRATION AND MEMBERSHIP FEES

 Fees:

 The registration and membership fees shall be established by the Board prior to the beginning of each season.